eth-protocol-fellows/cohort-one/notes/j-cook/networking_notes.md

 This is the information required for a successful interaction because it defines what capabilities are shared between both nodes and configures the communication.
 There is a process of sub-protocol negotiation where the lists of sub-protocols supported by each node are compared and those that are common to both nodes can be used in the session.

 Along with the hello messages, the wire protocol can also send a "disconnect" message that gives warning to a peer that the connection will be closed.
 The wire protocol also includes PING and PONG messages that are sent periodically to keep a session open.
 The RLPx and wire protocol exchanges therefore establish the foundations of communication between the nodes, providing the scaffolding for useful information to be exchanged according to a specific sub-protocol.

+This DevP2P layer sits beneath the Ethereum protocol itself, providing the communication infrastructure that Ethereum runs on top of.

 ### Sub-protocols